Close Menu

 b) Hence, as the sulphite is released as sulphur dioxide, the colour may return, as has been found when milky white sugar from a sulphitation process is stored.
 Riffer (1988) states that sulphite ions react with unsaturated carbonyl groups and some flavonoids, which shifts the light absorption out of visible wavelengths.

-Reaction taking place during liming and sulphitation process:
+Reaction taking place during the liming and sulphitation process:

 Precipitation Of Calcium Sulphite ( CaSO3) & its Solubility:-